Zzzul/generator-docs-next/docs/get-started.md

 This command will overwrite some files, so you should be careful when running this command and avoid running it more than once.
 :::

-Run migration and Seeder commands
+Execute migration and seeder commands

 ```sh
 php artisan migrate --seed